 MENU ITEM FUNCTION Edit > Cut Removes the selected elements from the list.
 You can then paste the elements at another location in the Job List .
 Edit > Copy Copies the selected elements.
 You can then use Paste to duplicate the items in the list.
 Edit > Paste Places copied or cut elements at the selected position in the Job List.
 Edit > Select All Selects all the items in the Job List.
 Run Run selected jobs.
 Cancel Stop one or more running jobs.
-Resume Resumes a selected job if it has been paused.
-Pause Pauses a selected job if it was running.
-Remove Remove selected jobs from the Job List .
+Remove Remove selected jobs from the Job List.
 Job Options Set format, compression, dimensions, resolution, and tiling options for the selected job.
 Advanced Options Set advanced input, output, and other options for the selected job.
 Metadata Options View and edit image metadata.
-Edit mosaic Add, remove, crop, change order, and set a coordinate reference system for tiles.
+Tile Options Add, remove, crop, change order, and set a coordinate reference system for tiles.
 This option is only available if the selection is a mosaic job.
 NITF Image Segments Displays the image segments in the selected file and allows you to select the segments that you want to include in the output file.
 Export Job Settings Export a text file containing information about the selected job and the version of GeoExpress.
 Use this to remember job settings or when contacting LizardTech support.